 Semi-annual payments are due on July 23rd for the period running from January through June, and on January 23rd for the period running from July to December of the previous year.
 Zero returns are required in Ohio, so if you hold a license from the state that permits you to collect sales tax, you must file a return even if you owe no tax for the period in question.

-If you fail to file or pay your sales taxes on time, you will be assessed a penalty of $50 or 10% of the total tax due, whichever is more, up to 50% of total tax due on each delinquent return.
+If you fail to file or pay your sales taxes on time, you will be assessed a penalty of $50 or 10% of the total sales tax compliance due, whichever is more, up to 50% of total tax due on each delinquent return.
 A fee of $50 will also be assessed for every returned check, and interest may be added on to late tax payments as well.

-Making sure you’ve appropriately collected sales tax on purchases made by your customers in Ohio, as well as remembering to file your return and make timely payments can add significantly to the complexity of running your business.
+Making sure you’ve appropriately collected sales tax on purchases made by your customers in Ohio, as well as remembering to file your return and make timely payments can add significantly to the complexity of running your small business.
 That challenge is only multiplied when you sell in multiple states, each of which have their own sales tax rates and regulations.
 Fortunately, software exists to help you manage all of these variables, and TaxTools is just such a program.

-With the features TaxTools provides, you can stay on top of any changes to local and state tax regulations, quickly pull up all tax collection and payment histories, complete with location information and rate charged.
+With the tax calculator and features TaxTools provides, you can stay on top of any changes to local and state tax regulations, quickly pull up all tax collection and payment histories, complete with location information and rate charged.
 You can also integrate this software seamlessly with whatever eCommerce platform you currently use, making it only an asset when it comes to streamlining your business operations.
 If you’re interested in learning more about how TaxTools can help you stay on top of all state and local sales tax collection and filing, both in Ohio and elsewhere, click here to sign up for a free trial today.